Communication & Participation

 Where to Find Resources?

-The “Communication & Participation” self-directed course explores strategies and resources for communicating and providing feedback to students in an online course.
+The “Communication & Participation” deep dive topic explores strategies and resources for communicating and providing feedback to students in an online course.

 Topics covered include: